When to use it

 Call /Authorize with:

-LoginId— the customer’s existingloginIdMostRecentCached: false— force a live connection to the financial institutionSave: true— persist the refreshed data
+LoginId: the customer’s existingloginIdMostRecentCached: false: force a live connection to the financial institutionSave: true: persist the refreshed datadirectRefresh: true

 203 with security challenges.
-Open Flinks Connect with the same requestId and have the end user answer the MFA there:
+Open Flinks Connect with the same requestId and a fresh authorizeToken so the end user can answer the MFA:

 Preserve previously selected accounts